DecisionsDev/decisions-on-spark/bai-loan-validation-spark-runner/README.md

 ## Pre requisites

 ### ODM & BAI libs
-You need an IBM ODM 8.10.5 installation with ifixes to build the application.
+You need an IBM ODM 8.10.5 installation with IF003 ifix to build the application.
 Root of your ODM installation is referred as <INSTALLDIR> in the instructions below.
 Maven files will look for the ODM and BAI emission jars under <INSTALLDIR>/executionserver/lib directory.

 ### BAI Kafka
 Provision a BAI instance and retreive the Kafka information to feed the XU plugin.
-All BAI Kafka properties are captured in the file src/mainresources/plugin-configuration.properties
+All BAI Kafka properties will be captured in the file src/mainresources/plugin-configuration.properties
 ![BAI Kafka properties](src/main/resources/plugin-configuration.properties "BAI Kafka properties")

 ## Get the code